Frequently Asked Questions

 What does my Puppy come with?

-Your puppy will come with up to date shots, and worming, a thorough vet check, dew claws removed, a 2 year genetic health guarantee, a paper with his birth date, shot records and all other pertinent info, a leash and collar, and a small baggie of his current food.
+Your puppy will come with up to date shots, and worming, at least one thorough vet check (and usually two), AKC reunite microchip, a 2 year genetic health guarantee, a paper with his birth date, shot records and all other pertinent info, a leash and collar, and a small baggie of his current food.
 If your puppy is registerable, he will come with his AKC puppy papers.
-All papers are limited registry unless negotiated otherwise.
+All papers are limited registry (pet only) unless negotiated otherwise.

 At What Age Can I pick up my Puppy?